Computing zero-group-velocity points in anisotropic elastic waveguides: Globally and locally convergent methods: ZGV resonances in plates

 \subsection{Properties of ZGV resonances}

 We are interested in the ZGV points $(\omega_*, k_*)$ where the group velocity~$c_\mup{g}$ vanishes but $k_*$ remains finite.
 Two such points appear in Fig.~\ref{fig:dispersion_steel} and are marked correspondingly.
 In addition, the group velocity usually also vanishes at the cutoff frequencies, i.e., the thickness resonances where $k = 0$, except when multiple cut-off frequencies coincide~\cite{kausel_number_2012}.
 This means that the points at $k = 0$ are usually local extrema of a dispersion curve, and so are the ZGV points.
-Note that the curves extend symmetrically for negative wavenumbers.
+Note that the latter can also be interpreted as local resonances~\cite{prada_laser-based_2005,prada_local_2008}.
+Both the thickness resonances and the ZGV resonances lead to long-lasting local vibrations that manifest as peaks in the spectrum of the particle velocity measured at the excitation point.

+The parity of the number of ZGV points encountered on a single branch is directly related to whether this branch emerges at $k = 0$ as a forward or a backward wave.
+When an even (odd) number of ZGV points lie on one branch, they will be located on a forward (backward) wave branch emerging at $k = 0$ (inspect Fig.~\ref{fig:dispersion_steelAustenitic} as an example).
+This is due to the fact that for large wavenumbers ($k \to \infty$), the group velocity is positive, i.e., $c_\mup{g} = \frac{\partial \omega}{\partial k} > 0$.
+Indeed, for sufficiently small wavelengths $\frac{2 \pi}{k}$, the system resembles an infinite domain without dispersion.
+In other words, above a certain value of $k$, the curves $\omega(k)$ increase monotonically.
+Accordingly, the last ZGV point on a branch (counted in increasing $k$) always corresponds to a minimum in $\omega(k)$.
+All other ZGV points are alternately a maximum and a minimum.

 At points where the group velocity vanishes, the plate admits an additional solution.
 This has been discussed by Mindlin~\cite{mindlin_vibrations_1958} for the case of thickness resonances.
 His observation was extended to ZGV points in isotropic and homogeneous plates by Tassoulas and Akylas~\cite{tassoulas_wave_1984}, who denoted the additional solution as \emph{exceptional mode}.
 Later, Kausel~\cite{kausel_number_2012} showed the existence of these additional solutions in layered isotropic plates with various boundary conditions.
 The appearance of the exceptional mode implies that these points are double eigenvalue points, i.e., two solutions with the same frequency and wavenumber exist.
-This is in agreement with the fact that the ZGV points are branching points where two connected real-valued branches for $\omega > \omega_*$ transition into two complex-valued branches for $\omega < \omega_*$ (not shown in Fig.~\ref{fig:dispersion_steel}).
+This is in agreement with the fact that the ZGV points are branching points where two connected real-valued branches for $\omega > \omega_*$ transition into two complex-valued branches for $\omega < \omega_*$ (not shown in Fig.~\ref{fig:dispersion_steel})~\cite{auld_acoustic_1990}.